 This is what I needed as a teenager!
 When I scoffed at feminism and when I didn’t realise how many perspectives there are on the topic.
 There are tons of amazing contributors from Evanna Lynch to Bridget Jones (yes!) to my fave Jameela Jamil.
 Royalties from this book will be supporting Girl Up so it’s definitely worth a purchase.

 Chicks Dig Time Lords: A Celebration of Doctor Who by the Women Who Love it – edited by Lynne M. Thomas and Tara O’Shea

 Chicks Unravel Time: Women Journey Through Every Season of Doctor Who – edited by Deborah Stanish and L.M.
 Myles

 Science fiction is a huge love of mine, but has traditionally been a masculine space.
 Although SF fandoms can still be full of toxic masculinity (see: the backlash for The Last Jedi), women who love sci-fi are no longer a rarity.
 These books celebrate and analyse Doctor Who from a female perspective and I am here for it.

 Not That Bad: Dispatches from Rape Culture – Roxanne Gay

-Whilst this has been on my TBR for a while and I’m not 100% sure when I will be able to read.
+Whilst this has been on my TBR for a while, I’m not 100% sure when I will be able to read it.
 Frankly rape is a topic I find really hard to read about or watch depicted in films and TV.
 Rape culture is such an important topic however, so I’m keeping it on this list with the intention to read it (even if it means one chapter at a time).

 Geisha, a Life – Mineko Iwasaki